JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/ReadMe.md

 # Application Structure

+Prerequisites:
+- You should be familiar with type-level programming
+- You should understand what "smart constructors" (see `Design Patterns` folder) are and how they work

 The upcoming folders will explain
 - a small explanation on the onion architecture
 - an overview of what MTL and Free/Run are and how they work conceptually